govardhan666/Bro_Fights/README.md

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
 Deployed on Neox Testnet

+BRO💪FIGHTS, an on-chain NFT game where you can mint bro NFTs, weapons and engage in battles with other Bro NFT players.
+The game uses ERC6551, enabling your Bro NFTs to possess weapons as power-ups.

 Deployed smart contract on NeoX testnet : https://xt4scan.ngd.network/address/0x0Cad79e1699B3422E49344Fe69c3d814771CF443

 ## Welcome to BRO💪FIGHTS